1943 Detroit race riot: Aftermath

 Future Supreme Court Justice, Thurgood Marshall, then with the NAACP, assailed the city's handling of the riot.
-He charged that police unfairly targeted blacks while turning their backs on white atrocities.
-He said 85 percent of those arrested were black while whites overturned and burned cars in front of the Roxy Theater with impunity as police watched.
+He charged that police unfairly targeted black people while turning their backs on white atrocities.
+He said 85 percent of those arrested were black while white people overturned and burned cars in front of the Roxy Theater with impunity as police watched.
 "This weak-kneed policy of the police commissioner coupled with the anti-Negro attitude of many members of the force helped to make a riot inevitable."

 Reinterpretation in 1990

 A late 20th-century analysis of the facts collected on the arrested rioters has drawn markedly different conclusions.
-It notes that the whites who were arrested were younger, generally unemployed, and had traveled long distances from their homes to the black neighborhood to attack people there.
+It notes that the white people who were arrested were younger, generally unemployed, and had traveled long distances from their homes to the black neighborhood to attack people there.
 Even in the early stage of the riots near Belle Isle Bridge, white youths traveled in groups to the riot area and carried weapons.

-Later in the second stage, whites continued to act in groups and were prepared for action, carrying weapons and traveling miles to attack the black ghetto along its western side at Woodward Avenue.
-Blacks who were arrested were older, often married and working men, who had lived in the city for 10 years or more.
+Later in the second stage, white people continued to act in groups and were prepared for action, carrying weapons and traveling miles to attack the black ghetto along its western side at Woodward Avenue.
+Black people who were arrested were older, often married and working men, who had lived in the city for 10 years or more.
 They fought closer to home, mainly acting independently to defend their homes, persons or neighborhood, and sometimes looting or destroying mostly white-owned property there in frustration.
-Where felonies occurred, whites were more often arrested for use of weapons and blacks for looting or failing to observe the curfew imposed.
-Whites were more often arrested for misdemeanors.
+Where felonies occurred, white people were more often arrested for use of weapons and black people for looting or failing to observe the curfew imposed. white people were more often arrested for misdemeanors.